ballerina-attic/open-api-based-service/README.md

 [![Build Status](https://travis-ci.org/ballerina-guides/open-api-based-service.svg?branch=master)](https://travis-ci.org/ballerina-guides/open-api-based-service)

 # OpenAPI
-[OpenAPI Specification](https://swagger.io/specification/) (formerly called the Swagger Specification) is a specification that creates RESTful contract for APIs, detailing all of its resources and operations in a human and machine-readable format for easy development, discovery, and integration.
+The [OpenAPI specification](https://swagger.io/specification/) (formerly called the Swagger specification) creates RESTful contracts for APIs.
+It details all resources and operations of APIs in a human and machine-readable format for easy development, discovery, and integration.
 The OpenAPI to Ballerina Code Generator can take existing OpenAPI definition files and generate Ballerina services from them.

 > This guide walks you through building a RESTful Ballerina web service using the OpenAPI specification.